kubestellar/kubestellar/docs/content/Getting-Started/quickstart.md

 curl http://localhost:8094
 ```

-which may yield the error below depending how long it takes for Apache HTTP Server pod to get synchronized and running:
+which may yield the error below, depending on how long it takes for the Apache HTTP Server pod to get synchronized and running:

 ```console
 curl: (52) Empty reply from server